 You know us well, we love Mac n Cheese, one of our favorite foods to eat and can’t pass up ordering one from Tico for $12.
 It’s very cheesy Few things we would change about this dish.
 The dish comes with their good Serrano Ham, extra cheese on top, and crunchy breadcrumbs.
-It had just the right amount of cheese and made for a good dish.
+Cheese lovers rejoice and enjoy this gooey cheesiness.
 While a small portion, remember its a tapas dish, its still pretty harty (is that a word?) so it’s enough to share with few hungry friends.
 Overall we liked the dish and would order it again.
 We might have few suggestions to make it full 5 NOMs by making ham thicker cuts because cheese and mac are overpowering it.
 While there was the round amount of cheesiness, it was a bit too wet and could be better a bit gooier.
 Yea, we are all about that thickness.

 Spicy Pork Tacos (4 NOMs)

 Tacos are always a must, and with their six different choices, we settled on Spicy Pork $13 with cucumbers and salsa verde, since you can never go wrong with this combination.
 The corn tortilla was light in flavors so to allow the pork shine.
 What it did best is hold it together without getting too soggy.
 Made for a perfect delivery system for those nomnoms into our mouth.
 We do kind of wish there was more kick to these tacos since they are called spicy.
 Only thing, there are only two tacos in order.
 After all its a tapas restaurant so you can’t expect large portions.
 So its something to keep in mind if you are hungry or with a big group.

 Mezcal Flamed Queso Fundido (6 NOMs)